shepherliu/bzzwikimirror/README.md

 *How it Works?

-1. the zim file is a collection of files(html/js/css .etc) of wikipedia docs, we need first download it and decompress it to a local folder.
+1. the wikipedia offline zim file is a collection of files(html/js/css .etc) of wikipedia docs, we can download it and decompress it to a local folder.

    the decompressed zim file has tree main subfolder: "./A/", "./I/", "./-/".